abbasmhd/dad-jokes/readme.md

 ---

-I like to `tkinter` with with various GUI frameworks.
+I like to `tkinter` with various GUI frameworks.

 ---